cea-hpc/NabLab/fr.cea.nabla.mkdocs/docs/index.md

 ## Licence and copyright

-This program and the accompanying materials are made available under the terms of the Eclipse Public License v.
-2.0 which is available at [https://www.eclipse.org/legal/epl-v20.html](https://www.eclipse.org/legal/epl-v20.html).
+This program and the accompanying materials are made available under the terms of the [Eclipse Public License v.
+2.0](https://www.eclipse.org/legal/epl-v20.html).

 SPDX-License-Identifier: EPL-2.0